mindsdb/mindsdb/mindsdb/integrations/handlers/ingres_handler/README.md

 **Important**:

-Before you run the Ingres Handler you first need to execute the following commands:
+Before you run the Ingres Handler you first need to execute the following commands in order to install the newest version Ingres dialect for SQLAlchemy:

 ~~~~shell
 python -m pip install pyodbc sqlalchemy